Yoakshat/UWRegistrationBot/README.md

 plan.createPlans(1000);
 ```

+This will then give you your SLN codes.

+Next, inside Main unncomment and replace the SLN codes with the ones the program gave you.

 Run this on the-day of registration and uncomment the line inside Main.action.
 You'll have to login yourself, because of two-factor authentication, but after that, this will help keep the page alive in the night.
 This time should be just a little bit before your registration is.
 ```
 help.keepPageActive(driver, "05:57");